 How can I participate?

 - Get the Book.
 Check out a copy, in print, audio or downloadable formats, of The Light Between Oceans at any of the Lincoln City Libraries or purchase your own copy at your local bookstore.
 The title is available at Lincoln City Libraries in hardback and paperback, Large Type and Unabridged Book-on-CD formats.
-This title is also available as a Book Club in a Bag version, for book clubs wishing to check out multiple copies at once! [ Please Note: The publisher does NOT make The Light Between Oceans available in electronic formats to libraries, however it is available for purchase in electronic formats from standard online book markets! ]
+This title is also available as a Book Club in a Bag version, for book clubs wishing to check out multiple copies at once! [ Please Note: Electronic versions of this title were not available from the publisher at the time of the 2014 One Book – One Lincoln, but have subsequently been added to our collection ]

 - Read!
 Join your family, friends, co-workers, neighbors and fellow Lincolnites in reading the same book – together!